flipisu/FLIP/README.md

 If you want to change it (This is recommendable), you need to update a global variable, named "password", which is hard coded.
 You can find it at /FlipWeb/src/edu/iastate/ansci/flip/database/DatabaseFlip.java (unpack war file)

 Then, you need to download the following sql script: Flip_Database_2016_01_05_No_Examples.sql.
+A simply way to execute it is by opening a OS terminal and from there to execute this script.
 Example: %> mysql -u root -p < Flip_Database_2016_01_05_No_Examples.sql

-This script will create automatically all needed tables to manage the flip data.Flip is configured  with a default admin account whose details are: username: "admin" and password: "edare1".
-You should be able to change it from FLIP_WEB
+This script will create automatically all needed tables to manage the flip data.
+Flip is pre-configured  with a default admin account whose details are: username: "admin" and password: "edare1".
+You should be able to change this password easily after running FLIP.

-SOFTWARE INSTALLATION
+SOFTWARE INSTALLATION AND EXECUTION

-Assuming you have installed Apache Tomcat, MYSQL Server and you have run the provided the sql script to create the FLIP tables, you just need to download FlipWeb_"creation_date".war file.
+Assuming you have installed Apache Tomcat, MYSQL Server and you have run the provided sql script to create the FLIP tables, you just need to download a FlipWeb_"creation_date".war file.
 Just, choose the latest version and rename it simply as FlipWeb.war.
-In order that, Tomcat7 can automatically recognize this war file, you need to move it to your tomcat7 webapps directory.
-You DO NOT need to unpack it (unless you want to see the source code).
+In order that Tomcat7 can automatically recognize this war file, you need to move it to your tomcat7 webapps directory.
+You DO NOT need to unpack it there.( If you want to examine the source code, just unpack it in another directory).

-To test whether or not FlipWeb is running, just run your favorite browser (either firefox or chrome are recommended) and open the url http://localhost:8080/FlipWeb
+To test whether or not FlipWeb is running, just run your favorite browser (either firefox or chrome are recommended) and open this url: http://localhost:8080/FlipWeb
 If this is working properly, you should able to see the FLIP's welcome page.

-In case you want to access FLIP's source code, you need to unpack the war file, since this file contains the java files, which are located in directory src/
+In case you may want to access any FLIP's source code, you need to unpack the war file, and locate the directory src/